noamteyssier/noamteyssier/README.md

 I'm Noam Teyssier, a Bioinformatics Scientist at the [Arc Institute](https://arcinstitute.org/)

-I previously received my PhD in the [Kampmann Lab](https://kampmannlab.ucsf.edu/) and [Goodarzi Lab](https://goodarzilab.ucsf.edu/) at UCSF.
+I received my PhD at UCSF in the [Kampmann Lab](https://kampmannlab.ucsf.edu/) and [Goodarzi Lab](https://goodarzilab.ucsf.edu/).

-I work at the intersection of functional genomics, machine learning, dynamical modeling, and systems biology in the context of neurodegenerative diseases.
+I work at the intersection of functional genomics, machine learning, and gene regulatory networks.

+I also build rusty bioinformatics tools.

-I highly value open source and try to share all the [tools I've developed](https://noamteyssier.github.io/tools/) during my own research.
+I'm an advocate for open source and try to share all the [tools I've developed](https://noamteyssier.github.io/tools/) during my own research.

 <!--
 **noamteyssier/noamteyssier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.